nancyqn-thompsong9/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote emphasizes that striving to optimize code before it's necessary or without profiling can lead to unnecessary complexity, harder maintenance, and potential bugs.
 Instead, focus on writing clear, readable, and correct code first.
 Optimize only when there's evidence that a part of your code is a genuine performance bottleneck.
 Remember, understanding and simplicity often contribute more to maintainable and efficient software in the long run.

+# 2024-03-15
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can result in complex, hard-to-maintain code.
+It's a reminder to prioritize good design, readability, and correctness initially, as these elements contribute significantly to overall software quality and efficiency.